Read our analysis of the Aintree 2014 Grand National won by Pineau De Re, tipped to win at odds of 33/1.

 As an eleven year old, he proved again that with experience often come increased reserves of stamina and horses entering their veteran stage should never be ruled out as relative old age looks very much a positive rather than a negative when assessing a horse’s National chances.

 Given that, and the fact that we are surely overdue a dual Grand National winner, this horse has every chance of coming back next season and putting up a bold defence of his crown for a trainer who punches way above his weight given the very small string he has to go to war with.

-The horse arguably deserved a better fate too, as he has been a legendary performer for his connections having now won back to back Cross Country Chases at the Festival.
+Balthazar King deserved a better fate as he has been a legendary performer for his connections having now won back to back Cross Country Chases at the Festival.
 He was beaten fair and square, however, but better ground next season might see him get even closer.
 He settled well this year, having blown his chances in 2013 by pulling too hard, and if we are right about veteran chasers being dangerous in the National then he could prove an even stronger stayer in 2015.

 The front three pulled a little way clear of fourth placed Alvarado who finished with a real rattle having been about tenth jumping the last.
 He can be a bit quirky, but this unique challenge seemed to bring out the best in him and he continued the extraordinary recent record in the race of his owners, Mr and Mrs Rucker.
 Stamina is very much his forte, so he will presumably be back for more next season when softer ground would really play to his strengths.